Elevation Profile of the Everest Base Camp Trek

 Trek Distance: 6.2 km/ 3.8 miles

-Note: During high season the Flight operates from Manthali.
+Note: During high season Flight operates from Manthali.
 Which is 4-5 hours drive from Kathmandu.

 Day 03: Trekking from Phakding to Namche